Indoor Playground Singapore

 |Operating Hours||Mon – Sun 9.15AM-5.45PM | School and public holidays 8AM-7PM|

 Buds by Shangri-La isn’t the biggest contender here in terms of playscape or size, but there’s more than meets the eye.
-Children can enjoy a variety of activities including archery, go-karting, zorbing and more in the world’s largest indoor playground – with plenty of other attractions on offer.
-Plus, access to their range of classes such as baking, art, song and dance, and storytelling
+Children can enjoy general play areas with slides, a jungle gym, and ball pools to mingle with other kids – with plenty of other attractions on offer.
+Plus, access to their range of classes such as baking, art, song and dance, and storytelling.

 Expect a tiny but exciting area for children and toddlers with short ramps, slides, a ball pit, and suspended baby bouncers to join the fun.
 The Explorer Zone for kids aged four and up is filled with netted bridges, lava slides, and ball pit streams.